ensonic/octacon/README.md

 # Debugging

-Since we're using usb-midi, we can't use it for serial logging.
+Since we're using usb-midi, we can't use it for serial logging at the same time.
 I am simply using a nodemcu esp8266 as serial2.
-On the nodemcu connect EN to GND to disaled the ESP.
+On the nodemcu connect EN to GND to disable the ESP.
 Then connenct the nodemcu to the pico2 as follow: nodemcu esp8266 | raspberry pico2 :--------------:|:---------------:
 GND  | GND
-3.3V | 3.3V
+3.3V | 3.3V (optional)
 TX   | UART1 TX, pin 6
 RX   | UART1 RX, pin 7